department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-If you have a less than honorable discharge, you have 2 options to try to get VA health care benefits:
+You can try to qualify for VA health care benefits in 1 of 2 ways:

 - **Apply for a discharge upgrade.**<br/>
 If your application goes through and your discharge is upgraded, you'll be eligible for the VA benefits you earned during your period of service.<br/>